ubada-devops/DevFolio-Lite/README.md

    Visit [http://localhost:3000](http://localhost:3000)

 ## 🌍 Deployment
-- Easily deploy to [Vercel](https://vercel.com/) or any static hosting provider.
+- Easily deploy to [Vercel](https://vercel.com/) or Railway or any static hosting provider.
 - For persistent visitor analytics, connect to a database or analytics service (the included visitor count is for local/demo use only).

 ## 📫 Contact